ldecaro/cdk-fargate-bg/README.md

 - Changes need to be executed in the infrastructure and in the application in the same commit without external coordination of events.
 This is particularly useful in applications with an extense integration phase;
 - Infrastructure ends up being more than just the ECS and the solution using Hooks might not be a fit for your use case;
 - There is a need to use CDK with a nested stack;
-- There is a requirement to use one the features not available using CloudFormation Hooks  listed under [considerations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html#blue-green-considerations).
+- There is a requirement to use one of the features not available using CloudFormation Hooks and listed under [considerations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html#blue-green-considerations).

 ***Why CodeDeploy?***